tqandrade/snmp-fiberhome/README.md

 ## getCard()

 **Description:** Returns relevant information from a given card.
-If not found, the return will be `false`.
+If any of the input parameters is invalid, the return is `false`.

 **Function signature:**